With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Canyonlands Healthcare Lake Powell Medical Center is an inpatient rehab center in Page, AZ that is located in the 86040 zip code.
-Canyonlands Healthcare Lake Powell Medical Center offers inpatient detox, residential substance use treatment and inpatient treatment for dual diagnosis.
-It offers brief intervention, CBT and counseling for substance abuse.
+Canyonlands Healthcare Lake Powell Medical Center is a residential rehab facility in Page, Arizona that is situated in the 86040 zip code.
+Canyonlands Healthcare Lake Powell Medical Center provides residential treatment for substance use, inpatient detox services and inpatient dual diagnosis treatment.
+It provides motivational interviewing, brief intervention services and trauma counseling.

 Address: 467 Vista Avenue, Page, AZ 86040 in Coconino County